zer0-os/zModules/docs/contracts/match/IMatch.md

 error InvalidMatchOrPayouts(uint256 matchId, bytes32 matchDataHash)
 ```

-Reverted when the match data is incorrect or the payout amounts do not add up to `fundLocks`
+Reverted when the match data is incorrect or the payout amounts do not add up to `lockedFunds`
  from `startMatch()` calls

 #### Parameters